aardzark/Scraper/README.md

 ## Description

 This is a web scraper model for a larger project.
-It currently scrapes the pages and books on https://books.toscrape.com.
+The scraper has been designed using best practices for Scrapy and follows its recommended design patterns.
+It scrapes the books from https://books.toscrape.com.
-The urls for the pages and the books are printed to the console.
+The book records are posted to a PostgreSQL database.

 ## Getting Started